IU-Capstone-Project-2025/Read-Tracker/Reports/Week1-Report.md

 **Ivan Savelev and Batraz:** сreated the directory structure and files, docker-compose and `README.md`

-**Ivan Isakov and Andrey:** studied the market and product analogues
+**Ivan Isakov and Andrey:** studied the market and product analogues, provided information for report

 ## Confirmation of the code's operability